veg/datamonkey-docs/methods/relax.md

 The RELAX method generates a JSON file that contains:

 - Metadata about the analysis, including the input parameters and methodology.
-- Site-specific results illustrating the estimates of selection pressures for each branch.
+- Results illustrating the estimates of selection pressures for each branch.

-### Site-Level Output Details

-The JSON output categorizes branch-specific information, including:

-- **Relaxation Parameter (K)**: Indicates whether there is evidence for relaxed selection.
-- **Likelihood Ratio Test (LRT)**: Statistics used to compare the null (K=1) vs alternative (K≠1) hypotheses.
-- **P-value**: Significance of the relaxation test, with lower values indicating stronger evidence for relaxation.
-- **Distribution Information**: Contains the inferred rates for test/reference branches.

 ## Visualization

-Upon completion of the analysis, users can visualize the results using the interactive RELAX Visualization Tool.
-This tool provides:

 - **Tree Visualization**: Visual representation of the phylogenetic tree with highlighted branches indicating different selection pressures.
 - **Omega Distributions**: Graphical representation of the omega rates across examined branches.